Mirror publisher Reach to cut 550 jobs in response to Covid-19 revenue hit - Press Gazette

 All temporary pay cuts announced in response to Covid-19 will end with the exception of board members who will continue to take a 20% reduction.

-Chief executive Jim Millen (pictured) said: “Structural change in the media sector has accelerated during the pandemic and this has resulted in increased adoption of our digital products.
+Chief executive Jim Mullen (pictured) said: “Structural change in the media sector has accelerated during the pandemic and this has resulted in increased adoption of our digital products.
 However, due to reduced advertising demand, we have not seen commensurate increases in digital revenue.

 “To meet these challenges and to accelerate our customer value strategy, we have completed plans to transform the business and are ready to begin the process of implementation.
 Regrettably, these plans involve a reduction in our workforce and we will ensure all impacted colleagues are treated with fairness and respect throughout the forthcoming consultation process.